Skip Navigation

 What Are The Treatment Options For A Snapping Hip?

-Initial treatment typically involves a period of rest and modification of activities.
-Depending upon the cause of your snapping hip, your doctor may also recommend other conservative treatment options.
+Initial treatment typically involves rest and activity modification.
+Depending on the underlying cause, your doctor may recommend additional conservative or surgical treatment options.

 Non-Surgical Treatment

-Your doctor may prescribe exercises to stretch and strengthen the musculature surrounding the hip.
-Guidance from a physical therapist may also be recommended.
+• Physical Therapy: Exercises to stretch and strengthen the muscles around the hip.
+Working with a physical therapist may also be helpful.

-• Cross the leg that is closest to the wall behind your other leg.
+• Cross the leg closest to the wall behind your other leg.

-• Lean your hip toward the wall until you feel a stretch at the outside of your hip.
-Hold the stretch for 30 seconds.
+• Lean your hip toward the wall until you feel a stretch on the outside of your hip.
+Hold for 30 seconds.

 • Cross the foot of the affected hip over the opposite knee and clasp your hands behind your thigh.

-• Pull your thigh toward you until you feel the stretch in your hip and buttocks.
-Hold the stretch for 30 seconds.
+• Pull your thigh toward you until you feel a stretch in your hip and buttocks.
+Hold for 30 seconds.

 Surgical Treatment